Glossary term

 What Is Loss Aversion?

 Loss aversion is the tendency for people to feel the pain of losses more strongly than the satisfaction of comparable gains.
-In behavioral finance and behavioral economics, the concept helps explain why people often make decisions that look emotional or inconsistent on paper.
-They may hold losing investments too long, avoid realizing losses, overreact to short-term declines, or become more cautious after setbacks than pure logic would predict.
+In behavioral finance, the concept helps explain why investors may hold losing investments too long, sell winners too quickly, avoid rebalancing, or make decisions mainly to avoid regret.

 Key Takeaways